Home Truck Accidents

 We Want to Help You Recover After an Omaha Truck Crash

 If you were in a passenger vehicle and collided with a large commercial truck, chances are you were seriously hurt.
-When a fully-loaded, 80,000-lb semi tractor-trailer collides with a 3,000-lb passenger vehicle, it is not usually the truck driver who suffers the serious injuries.
+When a fully loaded 80,000 lb semi-tractor trailer collides with a 3,000-lb passenger vehicle, it is not usually the truck driver who suffers serious injuries.

 At Bottlinger Law L.L.C., we serve people in Nebraska, Iowa, and Texas, providing personalized legal services to those who have been injured in truck accidents.
 Our founder, Jason Bottlinger, has been awarded membership in the Million Dollar Advocates Forum and the Multi-Million Dollar Advocates Forum, elite groups of attorneys who have achieved high-value settlements and verdicts.
-You can rely on us for the skilled and dedicated representation you need after a serious accident with a semi tractor-trailer.
-Call an Omaha truck accident lawyer at (402) 505-8234 to set up a free consultation.
+You can rely on us for the skilled and dedicated representation you need after a serious accident with a semi-tractor trailer.
+Call our experienced Omaha big rig accident attorney at (402) 505-8234 to set up a free consultation.

 What Causes Truck Accidents?